Characterisation of chaos in meteoroid streams. Application to the Geminids: Results

 \subsection{Impact of non-gravitational forces}

 To investigate the impact of NGFs, we chose the data sets with smaller radius (BIN110 and BIN011).
 Maps from BIN110 produce very similar results to the previous section.
-However, maps from BIN011 (see Fig. \ref{fig:BIN011}) lack the dark vertical lines related to MMR we analysed.
-They only present a uniform background for IC1 and the gradient in eccentricity for IC2 (see previous section for explanation).
+However, maps from BIN011 (see Fig. \ref{fig:BIN011}) lack the dark vertical lines related to the MMR we analysed; they only present a uniform background for IC1 and the gradient in eccentricity for IC2 (see previous section for explanation).

-Analyses of the interaction between MMR and NGFs have been conducted before \citep{Liou_Zook_1997}.
+Analyses of the interaction between MMRs and NGFs have been conducted before \citep{Liou_Zook_1997}.
 Here, to better understand this effect, we studied the evolution of a few particles.
-We chose 5 particles from BIN10100 IC2, characterised by their initial position with respect to the largest MMR (2:3 and 3:4 with Earth).
-Particles n$^{\circ}$1 and 2 are well outside these MMR, particles n$^{\circ}$3 is close to them but not inside, and particles n$^{\circ}$4 and 5 are initially inside the MMR.
-Then we selected the clones of all of these particles in the BIN110 IC2 and BIN011 IC2 data sets.
-This allowed us to compare the evolution of particles that differ only from their radius, and thus to measure the influence of MMR and NGFs for each size.

-We plotted the evolution of orbital elements and added grey lines that mark the MMR with the Earth (their respective size corresponds to the size visible in the BIN10100 IC2 map).
+We chose five particles from BIN10100 IC2 characterised by their initial position with respect to the largest MMR (2:3 and 3:4 with Earth).
+Particles n°1 and 2 are well outside these MMRs, particle n°3 is close to them but not inside, and particles n°4 and 5 are initially inside the MMRs.
+We then selected the clones of all of these particles in the BIN110 IC2 and BIN011 IC2 data sets.
+This allowed us to compare the evolution of particles that differ only from their radius, and thus to measure the influence of MMRs and NGFs for each size.
+We plotted the evolution of orbital elements and added grey lines that mark the MMRs with the Earth (their respective size corresponds to the size visible in the BIN10100 IC2 map).

 The resulting Fig. \ref{fig:comp_evol} shows the strong diffusion of the small particles from the NGFs, which prevents them from being captured by the MMR.
 This explains why they do not appear on the BIN011 maps.